 A.3.
 Investment performance

-At year-end 2022, elipsLife's investments consist mainly of cash and cash equivalents.
-Going forward these amounts will gradually be invested in line with the strategic asset allocation, mainly in fixed income assets.
+At year-end 2023, elipsLife investments consist mainly of investments in government and corporate bonds, money market funds and cash.
+Going forward funds will continue to be gradually invested in line with the strategic asset allocation.